 7. Do you have any plans for future additions, expansion, or further activity related to or connected with this proposal?
 If yes, explain.

-There are no plans for changes to these sections after the current rule making activity.
+There are no plans for changes to this rule section after the current rule making activity.

 8. List any environmental information you know about that has been prepared, or will be prepared, directly related to this proposal.